 - Check out the latest OLED TV prices and deals for more details

-Do I need to worry about OLED burn-in?
+Do I need to worry about burn-in with OLED?

 Burn in, or image retention, is when an image or sequence is played so often and continuously on a television set that it leaves a permanent mark on the panel – obviously not ideal for a home television.

 You don't particularly need to worry, as it largely happens only when displaying a static image or sequence on repeat, as with a display unit in a showroom or retail store.
 You should get several years warranty, anyhow, and we don't see many home cinema fans using their OLED TV in this way.

 TV makers like LG are also working to limit the risk of this, with screen saver features, a Screen Shift function that "moves the screen slightly at regular intervals to preserve image quality", and "Logo Luminance Adjustment, which can detect static logos on the screen and reduce brightness to help decrease permanent image retention" (via LG.com (opens in new tab)).